HritikGodara/OS/README.md

 ## Overview

-This project is a real-time system monitoring application built with Python and PyQt5.
-It provides a graphical user interface to monitor CPU usage, memory usage, disk usage, network activity, and running processes.
+A graphical dashboard that displays real-time information about process states, CPU usage, and memory consumption.
+The tool allows administrators to manage processes efficiently and identify potential issues promptly.
 The application is divided into three modules for better organization and maintainability:

 - **Data Collecting**: Collects system metrics using `psutil`, `platform`, and `cpuinfo`.
 - **Data Processing**: Processes and stores collected data using `collections.deque` and `numpy`.